About the Ibero-American Action League

 Agustin Rodriguez

-Senior Director of Social Enterprises and Development
+Chief of Social Enterprises & Development

 Agustin joins Ibero with a background in banking and entrepreneurship.
 His background includes graduating from Roberts Wesleyan College with a double major in business and is graduate of the Latino Leadership Development Program from the United Way of Greater Rochester.
 He also serves in multiple boards around the City of Rochester and plays a key leadership role in the Rochester Hispanic Business Association.

-Agustin adores his wife, and (most days) enjoys his foster teens through Catholic Charities, and enjoys the leadership of the Lord in all areas of his life.
+Agustin adores his wife, (most days) enjoys his foster teens through Catholic Charities, and enjoys the leadership of the Lord in all areas of his life.

 Evelyn-Solano-Ibero-American-Action-League